chanronnie/the-odin-project/odin-recipes/README.md

 Here are the additional steps that I added:

 - Personalize fonts and text using [Google Fonts](https://fonts.google.com/) and [Font Awesome](https://fontawesome.com/)
+- Include extra sections to make the website more readable and presentable, such as navbar, hero section, about section and newsletter subscribe box
 - Add **media queries** for a responsive design (user-friendly)
 - Add a small code of **JavaScript** for activating the menu toggle in the mobile version
 - Use **CSS flex and grid** to arrange my HTML elements